LinGill21/SpringUdemyMVC/codingScenerio.md

 # Vaildation
 We are going to make a new calss customer and make sure the customer's last name is not null.

+#InitBinder
+we are going to use init binder to trim white space off an entry and if it is all whitespace we will return null